Brazilian ironclad Tamandaré

 The Brazilian ironclad Tamandaré was an armored gunboat built for the Imperial Brazilian Navy during the Paraguayan War in the mid-1860s.
 She bombarded the Paraguayan fortifications blocking access up the Paraná and Paraguay Rivers as well as bombarding Paraguayan positions in support of the Imperial Brazilian Army.
 The ship participated in the Passage of Humaitá in February 1868 and was badly damaged.
-After Tamandaré was repaired she provided fire support for the army for the rest of the war, aside from bombarding Paraguyan capital of Asunción once.
+After Tamandaré was repaired she provided fire support for the army for the rest of the war, aside from bombarding Paraguayan capital of Asunción once.
 The ship was assigned to the Mato Grosso Flotilla after the war.
 Tamandaré was decommissioned in 1879 and scrapped afterwards.

 Design and description

 Tamandaré was designed to meet the need of the Brazilian Navy for a small, simple, shallow-draft armored ship capable of withstanding heavy fire.
 She was one of three armored gunboats, together with Barroso and Rio de Janeiro, built to the same general plan, although each ship varied significantly in size and armament.
 The ship is best characterized as a central battery design because the casemate did not extend the length of the ship.
 A bronze ram, 1.4 m long, was fitted.
 The hull was sheathed with Muntz metal to reduce biofouling.
 For sea passages the ship's freeboard could be increased to 1.7 m by use of removable bulwarks 1.1 m high.
 On riverine operations, the bulwarks, and the ship's masts, were usually removed.

 The ship measured 51.36 m long overall, with a beam of 9.19 m and had a mean draft of 2.44 m.
 Tamandaré normally displaced 754 t and 845 t at deep load.
 Her crew numbered 120 officers and men.